October 26, 2025

 FigJam

-FigJam is Figma's online whiteboard built specifically for design teams who need seamless integration with their design workflow.
+FigJam is Figma's online whiteboard built specifically for design teams who need tight integration with their design workflow.
+As of March 2025, FigJam is bundled with all paid Figma seats and is no longer sold as a standalone product.
+The Collab seat gives you access to both FigJam and Figma Slides.
 If your team already lives in Figma for UI/UX work, FigJam extends that environment to whiteboard brainstorming, wireframing, and early-stage ideation.

 Key Features

-• Direct integration with Figma design files for moving from whiteboard to mockup seamlessly
+• Direct integration with Figma design files for moving from whiteboard to mockup without friction

 • Simple, focused whiteboard interface stripped to core whiteboarding functionality